konstantinbarkalov/creeptographer/README.md

-# Creeptographer Project
+# Photocreep Project

-This repository contains the Creeptographer project - a multilingual website for a short film project.
+This repository contains the Photocreep project - a multilingual website for a short film project.

 ## Repository Structure